ysamwang/ysamwang.github.io/_pages/about.md

   - /about.html
 ---

+Update: In Fall 2021, I will be joining the [Cornell Department of Statistics and Data Science](https://stat.cornell.edu/) as a tenure-track assistant professor!

 I am currently a principal researcher (post-doc) at the University of Chicago's Booth School of Business working with [Mladen Kolar](https://mkolar.coffeejunkies.org/).
 I completed my PhD in Statistics at the University of Washington under the supervision of [Mathias Drton](https://www.professoren.tum.de/en/drton-mathias).